gitcjl008/Keymaster-Basic-State/README.md

 Combined into a package from: [HA Simple Lock Manager](https://github.com/markaggar/HA_Simple_Lock_Manager) and added logic to support lock groups for easier management.

+Added sensor for yale zwave for most recent event

 # Install